 MOBYDICK - Diving into the Southern Ocean

-The objective of MOBYDICK is to study the links that exist between the biological pump of carbon and the food web structure.
-To address this issue MOBYDICK proposes a novel approach by considering the entire food web from microbes to top predators and by investigating the hitherto poorly studied relationships between biogeochemical fluxes and biodiversity.
+In this context, the objective of MOBYDICK is to study the links that exist between the biological pumping of carbon and the structure of the food web in Antarctica.
+To solve this problem, MOBYDICK proposes a new approach by considering the entire food web from microbes to higher predators and investigating the hitherto poorly studied relationships between biogeochemical fluxes (focusing on CO2) and pelagic biodiversity.

 During MOBYDICK, we have deployed for the first time a bottlenet at sea.
 This device is a plankton net of 20 µm fitted into a Niskin bottle and allows to filter and concentrate a very large volume of water in the deep ocean to investigate the nature of settling particles.

 Surprisingly, the sinking particles collected at the end of the summer season with this device was largely dominated by single diatom cells, as empty frustules, broken valve debris and resting spores.

 Fecal pellets were rare and dominated by mini-pellets (30-50 µm) probably generated by Phaeodarians which were abundantly grazing on diatoms.
 Chemical, microscopical and metabarcode analyses are currently being analysed for each bottlenet sample and will be compared with surface plankton communities.